15 Press Release Best Practices to Boost Small Business PR

 Should I use a professional press release distribution service?

 For the best chance of landing additional media coverage, use a press release distribution platform.
 Not only will they provide the widest distribution of your story, but many also email your news directly to newsroom editors and journalists, providing more opportunities to land press coverage.
-For top-quality editing and niche audience targeting, choose Newswire.
-For writing and distribution in one, we recommend eReleases.

 What are the best practices for writing press releases?

 Press release best practices for writing your story include both content and format.
 You should follow standard press release formatting guidelines to start with.
-Then find a coverage-worthy angle, write a compelling press release headline and subheadline, and add a 300 to 500 word summary of your news.
+Then find a coverage-worthy angle, write a compelling press release headline and subheadline, and add a 300 to 500-word summary of your news.
 Finish with a call to action and ensure journalists have your contact information if they need more details.

 How can I hire someone to write my press release?